-Use candidate relationship management (CRM) software to create a targeted marketing strategy to introduce the company and its separate business units.
+Use candidate relationship management (CRM) software to create a targeted marketing strategy, introducing the company and its separate business units.
 Segment audiences to create messaging specific to a candidate’s interests and role.
-Coordinated candidate communications ensure candidates never receive competing messages from different divisions; the company recruits with a single voice and a cohesive message.
+Coordinated candidate communications ensure candidates never receive competing messages from different divisions, and that your company recruits with a single voice and a cohesive message.

-With recruitment events software, every business unit can report on ROI and key recruitment metrics for each job fair.
+With recruitment events software, every business unit can report key recruitment metrics for each job fair.
 Find out if the event is valuable for company-wide or business unit talent acquisition goals, and run reports on the number of candidates met, event expenses, recruiter performance and more, to provide ROI data for hiring managers and company management.